mattoat/GitScribe/README.md

 1. Custom path specified with the `-config` flag
 2. `.gitscribe_config.json` in the current working directory
 3. `~/.gitscribe/.gitscribe_config.json`
-5. In the same directory as the executable
+4. In the same directory as the executable

 The configuration file allows you to customize:

 - Commit message template
 - Pull request template
-- LLM settings (model, temperature, etc.)
+- LLM settings (model, temperature, max tokens, etc.)
+- Whether to enable interactive questions for PR generation

 ## License